evangelistalab/forte/docs/sphinx/basics/mospaceinfo.rst

         # frozen_uocc      [0 ,0 ,0 ,0]
     }

-Note, that except for full CI computations with small basis sets, in all other cases this computation might be unfeasible.
+Note that except for computations with small basis sets, declaring all orbitals active might be unfeasible.

-As a general rule, it is recommended that user run a SCF computations and inspect the orbitals prior to selecting an active space.
+As a general rule, it is recommended that users run SCF computations and inspect the orbitals prior to selecting an active space.

 Occupation numbers of GAS wave functions